wakib1004/devops-learning/networking/ec2-nginx-server/README.md

 ### 1. NGINX not accessible via public IP

-**Problem:** The NGINX server was running, but the site was not reachable via the EC2 public IP address.
+**Problem:** NGINX was running, but the site was unreachable via the public IP.

 **Cause:** Port 80 was opened using UFW on the instance, but not allowed in the AWS security group.